active-logic/activelogic-cs/Doc/Reference/Certainties.md

-*Source: Certainties.cs - Last Updated: 2020.10.31*
+*Source: Certainties.cs - Last Updated: 2020.11.15*

 # Certainties

 When the output of a status function is restricted to a subset of values, use certainties.

-Below, the `Strike` function would always return true; in lieu of a status, an `action` is used:
+Below, the `Strike` function would always return `done`; in lieu of a status, an `action` is used:

 ```cs
 action Strike() => @void;